Dallas Sewer Line Replacement Cost Guide

 All City inspection paperwork is retained on file by your Mother technicians.

-Repairing or replacing your sewer main in Dallas is a significant investment.
-We back our work with Mother’s 20-Year Comprehensive Warranty on materials and labor.
+Hiring a Dallas sewer contractor to resolve your sewer line problem is a significant investment.
+That's why Mother Modern Plumbing backs our work with Mother’s 20-Year Comprehensive Warranty on materials and labor.
 We’ll correct any defect in materials or workmanship for 240 months from date of installation.

 If excavation is required, we also provide a $200 landscaping credit to get your property back to the beautiful state you expect.

-Call Mother for Expert Sewer Repair and Replacement in Dallas
+Call Mother for Expert Sewer Replacement in Dallas

-The cost of Dallas sewer services is driven by labor- difficulty, access and scope of damage.
-Repairs cost $125-$300 per linear foot.
-Average replacement prices range from $7,400 for smaller reroutes to over $48,000 for large-scale sewer repipes.
+The cost of Dallas sewer replacement is driven by labor- difficulty, access and scope of damage.
+Average replacement prices that involve excavation range from $7,400 for smaller reroutes to over $48,000 for large-scale sewer repipes.

 Choose a plumbing service that provides long-term assurances on materials and labor, plus ways to offset your costs.
 At Mother, we’re proud to offer a 20-year comprehensive warranty and $200 landscaping credit to Dallas homeowners.